GeniusesOfSymfony/WebSocketBundle/UPGRADE-4.0.md

 - Removed `Gos\Bundle\WebSocketBundle\Event\ClientRejectedEvent` class and corresponding event, subscribe to `Gos\Bundle\WebSocketBundle\Event\ConnectionRejectedEvent` instead
 - Removed the `setTimeout` method of periodic classes
 - Removed the `getTimeout` method of `Gos\Bundle\WebSocketBundle\Periodic\PeriodicInterface` in favor of `getInterval`
+- Removed the `shared_config` config node, the Twig globals will automatically be created when Twig is available